CHEVRONS BIG TAX AVOIDANCE

-Chevrons big tax avoidance finally became public news.
+Chevrons big tax avoidance.
+This finally became public news.
 International and Dutch unions have filed a complaint with a global trade body accusing Chevron of funneling billions of euros through letter box companies in the Netherlands to avoid taxation.
 In a rare step, the federation of Dutch trade unions, the International Transport Workers Federation and Public services International lodged the complaint with the Organization for Economic Co-operation and Development in the Hague.
 Chevron did not respond to repeated requests for comment by email and phone.
+Chevrons big tax avoidance.

 In their 35 page complaint the unions alleged Chevron had used its Dutch subsidiaries to breach OECD disclosure guidelines in respect of their operations with Chevron's Nigerian, Argentinian, and Venezuelan businesses.
 In those examples, the complaint states that Chevron specifically failed to meet requirements to pay tax in the country of extraction and to adhere to Dutch financial disclosure requirements.